What’s the scariest thing about Halloween? The waste.

 One big way to reduce your Halloween waste is by buying candy that has recyclable wrapping.
 You might be surprised to realize that a lot of single-use candy wrappers are made of a mix of materials that aren’t recyclable or even biodegradable.
 They end up filling our landfills after Halloween or falling as litter on the streets.

 The good news is there are many candy brands that are recyclable.
-Look for candy that’s wrapped in 100% aluminum foil (like chocolate kisses) or cardboard (like Junior Mints or Milk Duds).
+Look for candy that’s wrapped in 100% aluminum foil like single chocolates or bars of chocolate (not candy bars) or cardboard (like Junior Mints or Milk Duds).

 You can also buy candy in bulk to reduce the number of individual wrappers and hand it out in cardboard goodie boxes or festive cloth bags!